Britney Spears’ father seeks court probe of her allegations - The Boston Globe

 “I truly believe this conservatorship is abusive,” Spears said.

 James Spears controlled his daughter's personal life for most of the existence of the conservatorship, but he now oversees only her money and business dealings along with an estate-management firm.
-A court-appointed professional, Jodi Montgomery, has had power over Britney Spears’ personal decisions since her father relinquished that role in 2019.
+A court-appointed professional, Jodi Montgomery, has had power over Britney Spears’ personal decisions since her father relinquished that role, known as conservator of the person, in 2019.

 “Mr. Spears is not the conservator of the person.
 He has not been the conservator of the person since September 2019," one of the court filings says.
 “Ms. Montgomery has been fully in charge of Ms. Spears day-to-day personal care and medical treatment."